jowharshamshiri/refac/docs/index.md

 # Refac Tools

-A comprehensive suite of robust, cross-platform command-line tools for developers and system administrators.
+A suite of robust, cross-platform command-line tools for developers and system administrators.
 The suite includes **refac** for string replacement, **scrap** for smart file management, **unscrap** for file restoration, and **verbump** for automatic version management.
 Designed for safety, reliability, and performance, making them suitable for mission-critical operations and daily development workflows.

 ## Tools Overview